aliciaaevans/gffutils/doc/source/attributes.rst

 Attributes
 ==========
 The last field of a GFF or GTF file contains attributes.
-As described in :ref:`dialects`, these can be inconsistently formatted, but we try to the best we can.
+As described in :ref:`dialects`, these can be inconsistently formatted, but we try to parse them the best we can.
 Once the attributes have been parsed, they can be accessed via :attr:`Feature.attributes` or using getitem syntax on the :class:`Feature` itself.